benjmyers/model-company/data/model_co.md

 AGE bar

+- How average was the company?

 -----------------

 HEIGHT bar

+- How average was the company?

 ------------------

 COMPLEXION circle

+- How average?

 -----------------

 EYE COLOR circle

+- How average?

 -----------------

 HAIR COLOR circle

+- How average?

 -----------------

 OCCUPATION horizontal bar?

+- Did mess mates have the same occupations?

 -----------------